sjaensch/bravado-asyncio/README.rst

 Project status
 --------------

-The project is very much work in progress.
-Expect bugs.
-If you find any, please file an issue!
+The project is still work in progress, although it is successfully used in production at Yelp.
+We have an integration test suite that not only covers bravado-asyncio behavior, but also makes sure that behavior is equal to the (default) synchronous bravado HTTP client.
+That said, if you find a bug please file an issue!

 Internal as well as external interfaces may change at any time currently.
 That said, since bravado expects the HTTP client to adhere to a specific interface, those parts should be relatively stable.